piyawish/piyathon/DEVELOPMENT.md

 Use the appropriate documentation format for the programming language (e.g., JSDoc for JavaScript, docstrings for Python).
 Structure the comments hierarchically from high-level overview to specific implementation details.
 Include code examples where they add clarity.

+For Python files:

-For Python files, place the documentation as a module docstring (triple quotes) immediately after any copyright notice and before import statements.
+* Place the module-level documentation as a module docstring (triple quotes) immediately after any copyright notice and before import statements
+* Place function/method documentation as docstrings within their respective functions/methods

 For other languages, ensure the documentation is not placed above any copyright notice if it exists.